bellavann/Moodster/README.md

 ### Description
 Moodster is ideal for users that presently feel a certain way and would like to hear music that amplifies those feelings.

 To hear music related to a certain mood, use the "Music For Your Mood" feature.
-Moodster also has a "Song Generator" feature that currently plays a unique song with the click of a button.
+Moodster also has a "Song Generator" feature that currently plays a unique, never-before-heard song with the click of a button.

 Moodster is deployed using Github's [Pages](https://pages.github.com/) functionality.
 The website uses the [iTunes API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html) to pull songs that satisfy different moods.
 Moodster also uses the [Magenta.js](https://magenta.tensorflow.org/js-announce) JavaScript suite in the development of its Song Generator capabilities.